autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-* by the way, this command also generates their cointegration plots and backtest data, and save them at `OUTPUTDIR/`.
+* by the way, this command also generates their cointegration plots and backtest data, and saves them at `OUTPUTDIR/`.

 > 💡 *lil tip: if you are starting an entirely new run, clean up the current setup with `make clean_data`.*